kyma-project/telemetry-manager/docs/user/resources/03-logparser.md

 # LogParser

 The `logparser.telemetry.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define a custom log parser in Kyma.
-To get the up-to-date CRD and show the output in the YAML format, run this command:
+To get the current CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd logparser.telemetry.kyma-project.io -o yaml